PAST ISCF NEWS FOR

 Winner by Unanimous Decision 30-27 on all Judges cards Tim Tripp.

-7. WELTERWEIGHT MMA
+7. ISCF WELTERWEIGHT MMA

 Kyle Marquez (Kansas City, MO.)
 Vs Daniel Morris (Kansas City, MO.)